Analytics | April 1, 2021

-Usually, the internal business IP address is filtered out of Google Analytics to reliably block traffic coming from inside the business premises.
-Since employees don’t behave like typical web users it’s likely they will alter the metrics most reported – like users, sessions and page views, skewing the data.
+As mentioned above, the internal business IP address is usually filtered out of Google Analytics to reliably block traffic coming from inside the business premises.
+Since employees don’t behave like typical web users they will likely alter the metrics most reported – like users, sessions and page views, skewing the data.

 The issue is that an employee’s home IP address will not be filtered out, and it would be virtually impossible to simply block all home IP addresses since most home broadband and ADSL connections have dynamic IP addresses that change on a weekly, or daily basis.
 Therefore, when they access the website the tag will fire and record the session as external traffic.

-Businesses who employ digital marketing agencies, who will no doubt be using crawling software such as Screaming Frog, data soon becomes inflated data across the majority of the site.
+For businesses who employ digital marketing agencies or keep a close eye on their data (using crawling software such as Screaming Frog), the figures soon become inflated across the majority of the site.

 Why does this matter?

-The biggest problem is that it will skew the figures, inflating the traffic that the site and specific pages receive, making it very difficult to understand the genuine performance of the site.
+The biggest problem is that internal siteviews will skew the figures, inflating the traffic that the site and specific pages receive, making it very difficult to understand the genuine performance of the site.

 How to fix it

-The answer to fixing the problem at hand is not an easy one, because there are several ways to overcome this problem.
-None are wrong, but there are methods that would be more accurate and simpler to implement.
+The answer to fixing the WFH internal traffic problem isn’t exactly a straightforward one – but that’s because there are several ways to overcome it.
+None are wrong, but certain methods are more accurate and simpler to implement.

 We put our heads together and tested our favourite option.